duo-labs/cloudmapper/README.md

 ## 1. Gather data about the account

 This step uses the CLI to make `describe` calls and records the json in the folder you specify (in this case, named `my_account`).
 You must have AWS credentials configured that can be used by the CLI.
 You must have read-only permissions on the account.
-This can be granted via the `SecurityAuditor` policy, or can be reduced to an even more minimal set of permissions if desired.
+This can be granted via the `SecurityAudit` policy, or can be reduced to an even more minimal set of permissions if desired.
 The minimal policy needed is:

 ```
 {